Phileosopher/commonplace/understanding.md

 As time passes, we lose the context for where we got the information.
 It blurs itself into a broad and (often) well-placed [certainty](understanding-certainty.md).
 People with less understanding will often [interpret](culture.md) that understanding as arrogance.
 Depending on the [quality](values-quality.md) of what they understand, they may or may not be.

+APPLICATION: Confidence is a lousy indicator for [quality work](results.md), which is why [interviews](jobs-5_interview.md) rarely determine successful candidates for jobs.
+Instead, soft skills are far more reliable, but there's no easy way to [measure](math.md) them, so great workers can only be [chosen](decisions.md) through a wise interviewer's [intuition](mind-feelings.md) (which requires that interviewer to have experience, [which isn't always a prerequisite for management](mgmt-badsystems.md)).

 At the same time, confidence for wise people is granular.
 For example, someone may know they're an expert in commercial interior plumbing, but will know how little they understand in other plumbing-related disciplines.

+APPLICATION: Often, true understanding doesn't come in what you know, but in knowing intuitively that something is wrong or worth ignoring.
+The only way to find it out is through very close observation.

 APPLICATION: Since we must accept how little we know, more [information](image.md) makes wisdom harder to maintain.
 The only way to stay wise *and* intelligent is with many [inner conflicts](conflicts-inner.md) over what we'd conventionally [perceive](image.md) and [believe](understanding-certainty.md).

 When someone tests experience against [reality](reality.md), they will discover truth.
 They know with [absolute certainty](understanding-certainty.md) they've found it, so they don't need to reassess it, and it becomes a [mental habit](habits.md) that slowly moves to the subconscious.
 People often describe tested experiences as "experience" or "enlightenment", but it's also known as "common sense" when most people in a [group](groups-member.md) automatically believe it.

+APPLICATION: Common sense is the set of experiences that made their way into a group, but that doesn't mean the group understands *why* those experiences are good.
+This means there's always a push for [new ideas against tradition](politics-conservativeliberal.md) within any social group where nobody really knows what's going on.

+APPLICATION: While extreme beliefs aren't generally accurate, having a wide variety of extreme beliefs that are *highly* contextual is essentially the quickest way to live the [good life](goodlife.md).

 As we [age](maturity.md), we either build new understanding to build more assertion or will let our [past trauma](hardship-ptsd.md) scramble our understanding and erode any confidence we had.